-Frans Bieckmann is Strategic Advisor at the Gemeente Amsterdam.
-Since The Broker started in 2007, Frans has been editor in chief and, since 2013, he has also been the executive director.
+Frans Bieckmann is former executive director and editor in chief at The Broker.
 He left The Broker in december 2017.
-Frans studied international relations at the University of Amsterdam and has 30 years’ experience as a researcher, journalist and advisor on issues of development and globalization.
-He has advised a number of development organizations and government institutions and has been published in many newspapers, magazines and journals.
+He is currently employed as Strategic Advisor at the Gemeente Amsterdam.
+Frans has a degree in international relations at the University of Amsterdam and has 30 years’ experience as a researcher, journalist and advisor on issues in development and globalization.
 In August 2012, Frans published the book Soedan – Het sinistere spel om macht, rijkdom en olie, a detailed analysis of international involvement with Sudan and the conflict in Darfur.

 Since the summer of 2015, European media and politicians have devoted significant attention to the refugee crisis.
 As a result, the crisis in the Eurozone, which had previously dominated discussions in the media and among politicians, seems to have disappeared.